ehn-dcc-development/eu-dcc-schema/README.md

 - Arrays are encoded as CBOR major type 4, an array of data items.
 - Objects are encoded as CBOR major type 5, a map of pairs of data items.

+Timestamps (defined by JSON type `string` and format `date-time`) SHOULD be encoded as CBOR major type 3, a text string.

 Parties validating payloads are strongly advised to follow the robustness principle and be liberal in what you accept from others.